codesharedot/dex-price/README.md

-# foam price
+# amoveo price

-Gets the foam price with Python (from JSON).
+Gets the amoveo price with Python (from JSON).

 https://pythonbasics.org